-The table above shows the passenger trips per revenue miles increased in the five-year period, but a slight decrease in 2014.
+The table above shows the passenger trips per revenue miles increased in the six-year period, but slightly decreased in 2015.
 The indication of the data is that more passengers' trips were made for every mile the bus traveled.
 It shows that the transit system is running more efficiently to carry more people through the distance it serves.

-The 5-year trend of passenger trips per revenue hour has shown steady increase from 2010-2013 and a slight decrease in 2014.
+The 5-year trend of passenger trips per revenue hour has shown a steady increase from 2011-2013, and a slight decrease in 2014 and 2015.
 The indication of the data is that more passenger trips were made for every hour that the bus operated.
 This also means that the transit service is running more efficiently to pick up more people for every hour of operation.